 A student whose performance is determined to be unsafe, or who has had documented repeated deficiencies, and/or violations of Basic Standards will be presented to the ADN faculty for discussion.
 The faculty will decide whether or not to place a student on probation or dismiss the student from the program.
-If placed on probation, the student may be required to register for NURS 190.
 The length of time for probation will be individually determined by the faculty.